NBDsoftware/biobb_workflows/Single_protein/MD_gromacs/README.md

     Add missing backbone heavy atoms using _biobb_structure_checking_ and Modeller suite.
 A modeller license key and the previous FASTA file are required for this step.
 This step can be skipped including the ```--skip_fix_backbone``` option.

     E. **Model missing side chain atoms**
     Add missing side chain atoms using _biobb_structure_checking_ (and Modeller suite if a license key is provided).
+NOTE: this step might erase unknown atoms

     F. **Add missing disulfide bonds**
     It changes CYS for CYX to mark cysteines residues pertaining to a [di-sulfide bond](https://en.wikipedia.org/wiki/Disulfide).
 It uses a distance criteria to determine if nearby cysteines are part of a di-sulfide bridge (_check_structure getss_).
 Use carefully.
 This step is executed only if the "--fix_ss" option is used.